-The sexual dysfunction can occur in both men and women and usually can be treated.
+Sexual dysfunction can occur in both men and women and is usually treated.
 It’s nothing to be ashamed of, and it’s not your fault.
 However, these disorders can interfere with their relationships and quality of life.

-For example, some women have involuntary contractions of the vaginal muscles that usually occur just before intercourse, others also have these contractions at other times, such as when trying to insert a tampon or when touching near the vaginal area.
+For example, some women have involuntary contractions of the vaginal muscles that usually occur just before intercourse; others also have these contractions at other times, such as when trying to insert a tampon or touching the vaginal area.
 This is called vaginismus.
 Contractions can prevent sexual intercourse or can make it very painful.
-However it does not interfere with the excitement of the person.
+However, it does not interfere with the excitement of the person.

-Experts do not know exactly how many women suffer from vaginismus, but the condition is considered to be uncommon, as established by the National Institutes of Health.
+Experts do not know precisely how many women suffer from vaginismus, but the condition is uncommon, as established by the National Institutes of Health.

 Vaginismus can be classified into two types: